 Critical Thinking and Problem Solving: The AI-Proof Skills

-In 2026, AI tools retrieve information, summarise documents, identify patterns in structured data, and produce plausible first-draft outputs from well-defined prompts.
-Where they fall short is recognising when someone is asking the wrong question, identifying the ethical dimensions of a business decision, synthesising genuinely novel insights from unstructured information, and applying contextual judgment when the right answer depends on factors the available data does not explicitly contain.
-These are precisely the capabilities that define critical thinking and problem solving, and precisely the capabilities that grow more valuable, not less, as automation absorbs routine information tasks.
+In 2026, AI tools retrieve information, summarise documents, and identify patterns in structured data effectively.
+Producing plausible first-draft outputs from well-defined prompts is also within their capability.
+Recognising when someone is asking the wrong question is not.
+Identifying the ethical dimensions of a business decision falls outside their reach.
+Synthesising genuinely novel insights from unstructured information remains distinctly human.
+Applying contextual judgment when the right answer depends on factors the available data does not contain is another area where AI falls short.
+These capabilities define critical thinking and problem solving precisely.
+They grow more valuable as automation absorbs routine information tasks.

-Australian employers listing critical thinking as a requirement are assessing candidates for the ability to evaluate the quality of information rather than just its presence, to reason from evidence rather than from assumption or convention, and to identify the correct question to answer before looking for an answer.
-These capabilities are demonstrated most credibly through specific examples of decisions made and problems solved, not through general claims of analytical capability.
+Australian employers listing critical thinking as a requirement assess candidates for specific capabilities.
+Evaluating the quality of information rather than just its presence is one.
+Reasoning from evidence rather than from assumption or convention is another.
+Identifying the correct question to answer before looking for an answer is equally important.
+Demonstrate these capabilities through specific examples of decisions made and problems solved.
+General claims of analytical capability produce far weaker results.

 Emotional Intelligence: The Leadership Differentiator